Injury Prevention Program

 • Always store batteries out of reach for young children, preferably in a locked cabinet.

-• Never leave batteries out on counters, cabinets, drawers, or tables.
+• Never leave batteries out on counters or tables, or in low cabinets or drawers.

 • High fever